asiminah/asiminah.github.io/submenu/techwritingmath.md

 Class structure

 Towards the bottom of this page, I have posted the complete class schedule for the semester.
 I have written out which topics I plan to cover each class and when we will be doing feedback and discussions on assignments.

+**Learning Objectives:**
+1. Write about mathematics clearly, using correct grammar, in a well-organized manner.
+2. Acquire basic skills in $$\LaTeX$$.
+3. Discuss mathematical ideas and results in a clear and concise manner that is understood by others.
+4. Understand your audience: who is the reader of your mathematical piece?
+5. Explain a proof in a manner that is easily understood by a reader.
+6. Use clear and appropriate examples to explain ideas and illustrate points.
+7. Develop documents and presentations that effectively and correctly communicate mathematical ideas.

 **HuskyCT:** All announcements related to the course will be posted on HuskyCT.
 Assignments and grades will be posted on HuskyCT as well.